 The compulsory SHI system provides a broad benefits package and virtually universal population coverage.
-All permanent residents and third-country national employees of Czech companies are entitled to SHI coverage.
-Apart from the economically inactive population, whose health insurance contributions are paid directly by the state, all other residents are obliged to make monthly advance payments.
-Competition between funds is limited, but they can offer supplementary benefits to their members, such as non-SHI-covered immunizations.
+All permanent residents and third-country national employees of Czech companies are entitled

-According to a report by the European Observatory on Health Systems and Policies, a Partnership hosted by the World Health Organization, in 2021, the Czech Republic spent EUR 2,994 per capita on health (adjusted for differences in purchasing power) - about a quarter less than the EU average of EUR 4,029.
+According to a report by the European Observatory on Health Systems and Policies, a Partnership hosted by the World Health Organization, in 2021,152 the Czech Republic spent EUR 2,994 per capita on health (adjusted for differences in purchasing power) - about a quarter less than the EU average of EUR 4,029.
 Health spending accounted for 9.5 % of Gross Domestic Product (GDP), a higher share than in pre-pandemic years but still below the EU average of 11.0 %.
 Most health spending in the Czech Republic (86 %) came from public funds - the highest share in the EU and more than 5% above the EU average.